 Based in New York, Swoon started as a mixed-media street artist but quickly expanded to installation and performance art, often with an activist bent.
-At the end of the 1990s, she was a superstar in graffiti circles known for her life-size prints and black-and-white paper cutouts of human figures, pasted onto city walls.
+At the end of the 1990s, she was a superstar in graffiti circles known for her life-size prints, murals, mixed media work on wooden panels, and paper cutouts of human figures, pasted onto city walls.

 Many of her projects have political undertones.
 Visiting Juarez, Mexico, she noticed pink wooden crosses commemorating the more than 1,000 murdered young Mexican women.
 Her 2008 memorial to these victims is a portrait of one of them, Silvia Elena Rivera Morales, whose face and shoulders rise from a pattern of white cutouts, some in the shape of skulls.